 A pitch isn’t you reading out your synopsis word-for-word: think ‘overview’ of the story and characters – their goals, motivations, conflict.
 Sum up your story in a couple of catchy sentences.
-For example, “‘Is There Love on Mars?’ is an alternate-historical fantasy set in the year 3100, and targeted at Berkley’s Brava imprint.
-At approximately 100,000 words, it’s a sensual, save-the-world story involving Kane, a geeky time traveler hero and Juno, queen of Mars, who captures him as her sex slave.”
+For example, “‘Is There Love on Mars?’ is an alternate-historical fantasy set in the year 3100.
+At around 100,000 words, it’s a sensual, save-the-world story involving Kane, a geeky time traveler hero, and Juno, queen of Mars, who captures him as her sex slave.”
 This is known as the ‘TV Guide grab’.
 Back-cover blurbs are perfect for this.

-In the above example we’ve incorporated the marketing and story hooks because the editor will want to know where she can place the novel on the shelves.
-If your ms incorporates a popular storyline or hot premise, use it – marriage of convenience, secret baby, amnesia, in love with the boss, sex for hire, school reunion, bad boy meets good girl.
+In the above example we’ve incorporated the marketing and story hooks because the editor will want to know where they can place the novel on the shelves.
+If your story incorporates a popular storyline or hot premise, use it – marriage of convenience, secret baby, amnesia, in love with the boss, sex for hire, school reunion, bad boy meets good boy.
 For example, “I have a big-city, second-chance-at-love-story aimed at Harlequin Desire.”

 Make a comparison with films, TV shows or popular themes – this will give the editor a clearer picture of your book i.e. Survivor in the Antarctic, Lara Croft meets GI Joe, The Walking Dead set on Venus.
-If your story doesn’t encompass anything on the screen, use other analogies – “in the tradition of Georgette Heyer”, “a modern-day Wuthering Heights set in New York city”, “Beauty lifting a 100 year old curse from the beast” or “Cinderfella meets Miss Universe.”
+If your story doesn’t encompass anything on the screen, use other analogies – “fantasy worlds clash in a to-the-death battle for a tyrant’s throne”, “a modern-day Sense and Sensibility set in New York city – but gay”, “Beauty lifting a 100 year old curse from the beast” or “a reverse harem story set on a spaceship.”

 Before your pitch: